saylesss88/nix-book/src/nix/whonix_kvm.md

 update-torbrowser
 ```

+- Every time you run the above command, the old browser will be killed, along
+  with your old browser profile, including bookmarks and passwords.
+If the
+  update suggests a downgrade from your current version don't do it, it is
+  likely a downgrade attack.

 Make sure you don't forget to go to the Settings, Privacy and Security, and set
 the `Security Level` to `Safest` to disable JavaScript and more before exploring
 the dark web.

+Visit `https://check.torproject.org`, you should see "Congratulations.
+This
+browser is configured to use Tor."

 If you need a place to start, check out `https://tor.taxi` by plugging that into
 the URL.
 Always include the `https` yourself!